rails/rails/guides/source/association_basics.md

 Enforces strict loading every time an associated record is loaded through this association.

-##### `:validate`

-If you set the `:validate` option to `false`, then new associated objects will not be validated whenever you save this object.
-By default, this is `true`: new associated objects will be validated when this object is saved.

 #### Scopes for `has_and_belongs_to_many`

 There may be times when you wish to customize the query used by `has_and_belongs_to_many`.
 Such customizations can be achieved via a scope block.
 For example: